01-edu/public/subjects/printascii/README.md

 ### Instructions

-Write a program that prints the ASCII value of a letter passed
+Write a program that prints the ASCII value of a letter passed in the command line
 - If the argument is not a letter nothing will be printed
 - if the number of arguments is not 1 then nothing will be printed